 Railroad transportation: 769 fatalities in the United States

-Once considered America's primary mode of transportation, railroads are still alive and well in many parts of the United States.
-On both coasts, trains make up one of the most efficient means of travel, but also come with some danger.
+Once considered America's primary mode of long-distance travel, railroads are still alive and well in many communities.
+On both coasts, trains make up one of the most efficient means of travel, but also come with some inherent risk.

 Public transportation: 236 fatalities in the United States

-For traveling within major cities, many trust the public transportation systems to take them from point to point.
-With reliable time tables and low costs, public transit options are an efficient way to navigate through America's major cities.
+For traversing through major cities, many trust the public transportation systems to take them from point to point.
+With reliable time tables and low costs, public transit is an efficient way to navigate through America's major cities.

-Public transportation is also one of the overall safest means of transportation as well.
-In 2014, there were a total of 236 fatalities related to public transportation in the United States.
+Public transportation is also one of the overall safest means of travel as well.
+In 2014, there were a total of 236 fatalities related to public transportation.
 However, only 58 of those incidents involved passengers.
 Four transportation workers were killed in public transportation incidents, while the remaining 174 fatalities were classified as "other" which may include (but is not limited to) trespassers and others in the way of public transportation lines.

-Although public transit methods may be statistically safer, there are also inherent risks that come with this method of transportation as well.
+Although public transit methods may be a statistically safe mode of travel, there are also inherent risks that come with it as well.
 Passengers aboard subways and buses are often considered prime targets for mugging and pickpocketing by criminals.